MapColonies/mc-models/README.md

 **please note the node this was developed using node 12 and wont work with old versions of node.**

 ## package includes:

 - generated typescript types for map colonies shared models
 - json schema files for model validation

 ## package usage:

 the package can be installed with `npm install @map-colonies/mc-models-types`. the schemas for the validation are in the package, in order to use it for validation the schema files must be accessed directly.

 ## building the package:

-1. run `npm install` to install project dependencies.
+run `npm install` to install project dependencies.
-2. run `npm run generate` to generate the type script types.
-3. run `npm run build` to compile the type script types and references to type definitions.

 to create local package tgz file run `npm pack` after the build